goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 image: assets/blog_assets/demystifying_diffusion_models/temp_meme_img.webp
 ---

-## STILL A WORK IN PROGRESS, I MESSED UP THE PROD, PLEASE DONT READ

-The landscape of language models has evolved dramatically since the introduction of the Transformer architecture in 2017.
+The landscape of language models(LMs) has evolved dramatically since the introduction of the Transformer architecture in 2017.
 Here we explore the

 - mathematical foundations
 - architectural innovations